emirhantuygun/cash-register-project/README.md

 ### Auth Service

 Auth Service is responsible for managing **authentication**.
 It handles user **login, logout, registration**, and * *token & refresh-token generation**.
-When users log in, the service verifies their credentials and issues a JWT for authenticated users, which is then used to access protected endpoints through the API Gateway.
+When users log in, the service verifies their credentials and issues a **JWT** for authenticated users, which is then used to access protected endpoints through the API Gateway.

 ### User Service

 User Service manages **user-related** operations, including creating, updating, retrieving, and deleting user accounts.
-It handles user data and ensures that user information is securely stored and accessible to other services that require user details.
+It handles **user data** and ensures that user information is securely stored and accessible to other services that require user details.

 ### Product Service

 Product Service manages **product-related** operations.
 It handles the creation, update, retrieval, and deletion of products.
-This service is responsible for maintaining product information, such as product names, descriptions, prices, and stock levels.
+This service is responsible for maintaining **product information**, such as product names, descriptions, prices, and stock levels.

 ### Sale Service

 Sale Service is responsible for handling **sales transactions** and **managing campaigns**.
 It allows for the creation, retrieval, and management of sales records.
-The service supports five types of payment methods: cash, credit card, mixed, debit card, and PayPal.
+The service supports **five types of payment methods**: cash, credit card, mixed, debit card, and PayPal.
 > **⚠️ Note:** The **MIXED** payment method consists of a **combination** of **cash** and **credit card** payments.

 ### Report Service

 Report Service is responsible for **generating receipts** related to sales and transactions.
 It allows users to **view detailed sales information** and generate receipts for completed transactions.
-This service provides insights into sales performance, helping businesses make informed decisions based on sales data.
+This service provides **AI insights** into sales performance, helping businesses make informed decisions based on sales data.

 <br>